gyanavardhana/Tech_Basic_Coverage/Nodejs/JS/Readme.md

 - Operators (Arithmetic, Comparison, Logical, Bitwise, Assignment) - Ignored
 - Control Flow (`if`-`else`, `switch`) - Ignored
 - Loops (`for`, `while`, `do-while`, `forEach`) - done
-- Functions (`function`, arrow functions, default parameters, rest/spread)
+- Functions (`function`, arrow functions, default parameters, rest/spread) - DONE

 #### **Practice Tasks**
 - Create a script that prints "Hello, World!".
+DONE
-- Write a function to check if a number is even or odd.
+- Write a function to check if a number is even or odd. - DONE
-- Create a function that reverses a string.
+- Create a function that reverses a string. - DONE
-- Implement a loop that prints numbers 1-100 with "FizzBuzz" logic.
+- Implement a loop that prints numbers 1-100 with "FizzBuzz" logic. - DONE

 ---

 ### **Phase 2: Intermediate JavaScript**
 #### **Concepts to Cover**
-- Objects (`this`, methods, prototypes)
+- Objects (`this`, methods, prototypes) - DONE
-- Arrays (map, filter, reduce, find, some, every)
+- Arrays (map, filter, reduce, find, some, every) - DONE
-- Destructuring (Array, Object)
+- Destructuring (Array, Object) - DONE
-- Spread and Rest operators (`...`)
+- Spread and Rest operators (`...`) - DONE
-- Template Literals
+- Template Literals - DONE
-- Callbacks and Promises (async programming)
+- Callbacks and Promises (async programming) - DONE
-- Error Handling (`try-catch`, `throw`)
+- Error Handling (`try-catch`, `throw`) - DONE

 #### **Practice Tasks**
-- Create an object representing a book and access its properties dynamically.
+- Create an object representing a book and access its properties dynamically. - DONE
-- Implement an array method to filter out even numbers from an array.
+- Implement an array method to filter out even numbers from an array. - DONE
-- Write a function that capitalizes the first letter of each word in a sentence.
+- Write a function that capitalizes the first letter of each word in a sentence.  - DONE
-- Use `Promise` to fetch fake API data and handle the response.
+- Use `Promise` to fetch fake API data and handle the response.  - DONE

 ---